retropean/ScrapyM/README.md

 =======

 ScrapyM
-Crawls MB website & grabs all fares for a given date.
+This is a python script that crawls the MB website & grabs all fares for a given date.

+To run, you will need to install Python, Scrapy and all  of its dependencies as mentioned in the Scrapy documentation.

-To crawl and dump CSV with data: scrapy crawl mb -o items44.csv -t csv
+To crawl and dump CSV with data, navigate to the root directory in the command line and run the following: scrapy crawl mb -o [filename].csv -t csv